 Working in Delhi

-At one point expats working in Delhi were primarily relocated executives and upper management brought in to oversee large companies.
-While this is still common, it is by no means the only way expats arrive in Delhi.
-Delhi’s economy is incredibly diverse and expats will find positions available in a range of industries.
+Expats working in Delhi once primarily consisted of relocated executives and upper management professionals brought in to oversee large companies.
+While this is still common, a much broader range of expats is now flocking to Delhi.

 Job market in Delhi

 IT and telecommunications are the major employers in Delhi.
 As Delhi becomes a more affluent city, local consumer appetites are growing and the city's retail industry is flourishing.
-The majority of expats hired to work in these industries will be of senior management level.
-Contracts are usually fairly short-term, as the intention is often for the expat staff to train local staff to eventually take over those jobs.
+A large proportion of expats hired to work in these industries will be of senior management level, though graduate and entry-level jobs are also available.
+Contracts are usually fairly short term as the intention is for expats to train local staff to eventually take over those jobs.

-Being the capital of India, Delhi is also home to numerous foreign embassies and diplomats make up a sizeable number of the expat population in the city.
+As the capital of India, Delhi is home to numerous foreign embassies, and diplomats make up a sizeable number of the expat population in the city.
 There are also various international organisations and regional UN offices based in the city.

 Finance and import/export companies may be more inclined to set up shop in Mumbai, while the real IT heavyweights are often diverted to Bengaluru.
-However, Delhi is respectable to both industries and many more, including manufacturing, media, tourism and general professional-level jobs like engineering and designing.
+Nevertheless, Delhi is respectable to both industries and many more, including manufacturing, media, tourism and general professional-level jobs such as engineering and designing.

-For those without any connections in Delhi, job opportunities can be explored using online job portals.
+For those without any connections in Delhi, job opportunities can be explored using online job portals, such as Placement India, Monster India and Adzuna.
 Online resources provide a good overview of the job market and are usually available in English.
-Companies may also advertise positions on their own websites so it also worth checking individual company sites as well.
+Companies may also advertise positions on their websites so it is also worth checking individual company sites as well.

-Recruitment agencies may also be able to assist expats in their search for employment.
-However, it is important to ensure that the recruitment agency is reputable.
-There are many recruiters in India that charge huge sums of money without any results.
+Recruitment agencies and relocation companies may also be able to assist expats in their search for employment.
+However, do ensure that the recruitment agency is reputable as recruiters have a reputation for charging large sums without providing any results.
 It's best to go with recommendations from colleagues within the industry and avoid making any payments upfront.

 Work culture in Delhi

-Expats who are moving to Delhi to take up a job should make the effort to have at least a basic understanding of Indian culture, especially in relation to workplace behaviour.
+Expats who are moving to Delhi to take up a job should make the effort to have at least a basic understanding of Indian culture, especially concerning workplace behaviour.